lsst-tstn/tstn-023/index.rst

 -----------------

 The durability service on all nodes are designed to store historical data for all applications in the system.
-Nevertheless, one can anticipate that this behavior would not scale for large scale systems.
+Nevertheless, one can anticipate that this behavior would not scale for large systems.
 In fact, we have observed problems with this procedure in our systems as single process nodes are simply not capable of keeping up with the entire system traffic.

-DDS allow one to configure this behavior on the durability services by means of the `alignee policy`_.
+DDS allows one to configure this behavior on the durability services by means of the `alignee policy`_.
 By default ``alignee=Initial`` which would cause the durability service to store historical data for all (non-volatile) topics.

 .. _alignee policy: http://download.prismtech.com/docs/Vortex/html/ospl/DeploymentGuide/guide.html#alignee